This post may include affiliate links; see our disclosure policy.

 - 2 tablespoons balsamic vinegar

-- 2 tablespoon honey (or maple syrup)
+- 2 tablespoons honey (or maple syrup)

 - Spicy variation: 1 teaspoon hot sauce, plus more to drizzle